 Let’s start with the first question and illustrate it with an AI powered system of early diagnosis of retinopathy, a diabetes-related deterioration of the retina that may lead to blindness.
 The system, patented by Google,2 uses ML and DL to recognize retina lesions on images taken from diabetic patients.
 Trained in Google labs by using thousands of images of retina previously analyzed and classified, the system proved extremely accurate in diagnosing diabetic retinopathy - in lab conditions that is.

 First testing in the field took place in 2018 in Thailand, with India slated for further deployment.
 The result provoked various reactions.
 The press, addressing a larger public, rushed to emphasize the system’s failure to perform outside lab conditions.
 The study itself, however, which took place between 2018 and 2019, generated a first specialty article in 2020 that put things into perspective.3 When facing field conditions, the system performed well under expectations.
 It was not the incapacity ofThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.